mgsb/battlab/README.md

 The `battlab` module provides a Python 3 class for interacting with a [BattLab-One instrument](https://bluebird-labs.com/).

-* Encapsulates serial protocol with instrument firmware
+* Encapsulates instrument firmware serial protocol
-* Configure operating parameters
+* Configure operating parameters via properties
-* Read samples of current readings
+* Read 1 or N samples of current readings
 * Usable from CLI and GUI applications
 * Cross-platform